 “In all of the positions I have held, Robins & Morton has allowed me to learn and grow.
 I have worked under some amazing managers who really drove my passion for what I do and solidified my love for what we do as a company.”

-Never able to quench her desire for taking on a new challenge, Gloria has implemented yearly training of subcontractor insurance and Robins & Morton’s subcontractor qualification process.
+Never able to quench her desire for taking on a new challenge, Gloria has implemented yearly training of subcontractor insurance and Robins & Morton’s trade contractor qualification process.

 “My initial goal was just to learn the insurance procedures because I was tired of not knowing how it all worked, yet was responsible for making sure we were transferring risk correctly,” she said.
 “Through that process, I gained a real love for it.”

-Now known to many as an “insurance guru,” Gloria has created resources through the company’s internal website to help equip others with information about the company’s subcontractor qualification requirements.
+Now known to many as an “insurance guru,” Gloria has created resources through the company’s internal website to help equip others with information about the company’s trade contractor qualification requirements.

 “It’s meant to be a one stop shop for many of the questions I receive,” she said.